-If you've enabled block-level backup, you will also need to schedule full backups to ensure that retention policy can be applied to older versions.
+If you enabled the block-level backup, you will also need to schedule full backups to ensure that retention policy can be applied to older versions.
 We recommend you at least schedule monthly full backups if you perform daily backups of critical files.

 You can also optionally terminate the backup plan if it executes longer than the specified time period.
 To do that, select the Stop plan if it runs for checkbox and indicate the required threshold.

-Next, indicate if you'd like to receive email notifications following backup execution.
-If the plan completes or fails, we'll send you an email that contains all of the information regarding the status of the plan.
+Specify the email notifications setting on backup plans results.
+If the plan completes or fails, you will receive an email that contains the information regarding the plan status.